 And it’s how to do that when you’re operating a system without degrading your services.
 Some real challenges in there for transit operators because as you will know if you have used mass transport, transit systems know, they don’t really stop.
 Often they don’t have alternatives in terms of, they don’t have duplicated capacity for major lines.

-And I think talking about Auckland as New Zealand largest city it’s growing at the moment where there’s quite a significant investment being put into the expressway and motorway network to actually build up some redundancy or some resilience in that system.
+And I think talking about Auckland as New Zealand’s largest city it’s growing at the moment where there’s quite a significant investment being put into the expressway and motorway network to actually build up some redundancy or some resilience in that system.

 Certainly, there’s been a few times when I’ve been in Auckland and there’s an accident or hold up in one part of the network and the network at that stage comes to a grinding halt because there’s no redundancy in the system.

 And while that might be a problem on a day-to-day basis where you have some congestion all it takes is for one thing to go a bit wrong and the system fails.